LP32343738/LP2024/README.md

 However, these two categories have different types of labels.
 The labels for readable license plates include:

 1. A sequence of 5-7 alphanumeric values representing the license plate content.
-2. Bounding box of the license plate defined by the lower-left and upper-right endpoints in pixel coordinates.
-3. Bounding box defined by the four vertices determining the exact area of the license plate.
+2. Bounding box defined by the four vertices determining the exact area of the license plate.

-The labels for unreadable license plates only include the points mentioned above in 2 and 3.
+The labels for unreadable license plates only include the points mentioned above in 2.

 More detailed introduction of LP2024 can be found in the paper.